juliodelimas/usa-qa-and-testing-jobs/README.md

 3. **`enriched-dataset.json`** (3,714 records)
    - Filtered version containing only confirmed testing-related positions

-4. **`enriched-dataset-final.json`** (3,714 records)
+4. **`enriched-dataset-final.json`** (2,873 records)
-   - After enriched-dataset.json is created, a new filter for the terms "test automation”, "automate test”, and "automated test” were applied.
+   - After enriched-dataset.json is created, a new filter for the keywords "test automation”, "automate test”, and "automated test” were applied.
 Is is done after because there are job positions that are not testing-related which mentions in some manner these expressions.
    - Quality-assured dataset for focused testing job market analysis

-5. **`enriched-dataset-with-non-testing-related.json`**
+5. **`enriched-dataset-with-non-testing-related.json`** (846 records)
    - Non-testing related job positions

+### Sub-Folder Descriptions

+1. `2025-09/keywords`

+- Files used to enrich the positions with more information about the position and the ones used by my heuristic to identify if a position is software test-related.

+2. `2025-09/frequency`

+- Results used to create the bar graphs that you see in the slides.

 ## Technical Implementation